benwiggy/PDFsuite/README.md

 # PDFsuite
 ### Python scripts for MacOS (OS X) that create, manipulate, and query PDF files.
-Everything you could possible want to do to a PDF is just a script away!
+Everything you could possibly want to do to a PDF is just a script away!

 Last updated: January 2019.